About Arc Institute

 How much funding is behind Arc?

-Arc’s donors will contribute more than $650M to the Institute to allow it to fully sustain scientists and their research for renewable eight-year terms.
+Arc’s donors are contributing more than $650M to the Institute to allow it to fully sustain scientists and their research for renewable eight-year terms.

 What are the roles of the founders?

-Silvana Konermann is a cofounder of Arc, a Core Investigator, and will serve as the Institute’s first Executive Director starting in Spring 2022.
+Silvana Konermann is a cofounder of Arc, a Core Investigator, and serves as the Institute’s Executive Director.

 Patrick Hsu is a cofounder of Arc and a Core Investigator.
-He will lead the development of certain Technology Centers and the Translation Program.
+He leads the development of certain Technology Centers and the Translation Program.

 Patrick Collison is a cofounder of Arc and a founding donor.
 He has no operating role at the Institute.